 - Student Affairs staff (including the vice president, assistant/associate vice presidents, and dean of students).

 - All concerns regarding a resident student’s unexplained absence or lack of contact that is contrary to the student’s normal behavior and/or is usual based on existing circumstances will be immediately investigated in an effort to locate the student and confirm their safety.

 - An official Missing Person Report will be prepared by Student Affairs designee and immediately delivered to the campus police any time a resident student is determined to have been missing more than 24 hours.
-Staff will notify the Dean of Students and/or Center for Student Rights and Responsibilities.
+Staff will notify the Dean of Students Office.

-- If campus police determine that a resident student who is the subject of a mission Student Report has been missing for more than 24 hours, then campus police will notify other Jurisdictions and will initiate emergency notice as necessary.
+- If campus police determine that a resident student who is the subject of a Missing Student Report has been missing for more than 24 hours, then campus police will notify other jurisdictions and will initiate emergency notice as necessary.